In-person jury trials to resume

 “I think the biggest challenge with the order is just trying to carry out the social distancing requirements, given the physical limitations of the courtrooms that most trials have been held in in this area,” Foy said.

 The order is broken into three main areas: Juror summoning and check-in, jury selection and trial, and deliberations.
-Among the suggestions on summoning, the order, signed by Chief Justice Susan Larson Christensen, suggests limiting simultaneous jury trials; have modified schedules; increasing the jury pool, which it gave a 50% increase as an example; have it done earlier than usual, maybe about 2-4 weeks; maybe use larger facilities like gymnasiums or auditoriums; have an advance health screening questionnaire; allow deferrals for up to a year; consider handling hardship challenges by using online communications prior to reporting; have a hotline for jurors to report if they’re symptomatic with the coronavirus; use dividers where necessary; specific steps for juror check-in; and the arrangement of juror meals.
+Among the suggestions on summoning, the order, signed by Chief Justice Susan Larson Christensen, suggests limiting simultaneous jury trials; having modified schedules; increasing the jury pool, which it gave a 50 percent increase as an example; having it done earlier than usual, maybe about 2-4 weeks; maybe use larger facilities like gymnasiums or auditoriums; having an advance health screening questionnaire; allowing deferrals for up to a year; consideration of handling hardship challenges by using online communications prior to reporting; having a hotline for jurors to report if they’re symptomatic with the coronavirus; using dividers where necessary; specific steps for juror check-in; and the arrangement of juror meals.

 The order also says when selecting a jury, the court should communicate efforts to make sure the proceedings are safe.
 Also, there could be smaller jury panels where necessary and maybe have remote voir dire, or preliminary examination, via video conferencing.
 The court would also provide face shields for the jurors and reconfigure the courtroom to allow the 6-foot distancing requirements and limit the time for voir dire and opening and closing arguments.